fernandozuher/naoqi_webots/README.md

 ### Build

-Download this repository, unpack it in a preferred working directory.
+1. Download this repository, unpack it in a preferred working directory.

+(Linux) Add WEBOTS_HOME/lib to your library path:

+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$WEBOTS_HOME/lib

-(Linux) Add WEBOTS_HOME/lib to your library path (e.g. export LD_LIBRARY_PATH=$WEBOTS_HOME/lib).
-To compile the naoqi_webots controller, type "make" in the controllers/naoqi_webots folder.
+2. Compile the naoqi_webots controller, type "make" in the controllers/naoqi_webots folder.

-Start Webots, open the naoqi_webots/worlds/naoqi_webots.wbt world file.

-Start Choregraphe.
-Choose Connection > Connect to or click the "Connect to" button.
-Click the "Wake Up" button (sun-like icon on the top right corner of the Choregraphe window) to make sure the stiffness is on.
+What the controller does inside itself:
+1. Initializes naoqi process located in the folder "old_aldebaran_cplusplus_sdk".
+2. Initializes Webots simulation.
+3. Creates an abstract robot NAO that is connected to *naoqi* and *Webots*.

 ## How to use

 Here will be the images and descriptions.
 Principal content.

-The controller:
-1. Initializes naoqi process located in the folder "old_aldebaran_cplusplus_sdk".
-2. Initializes Webots simulation.
-3. Creates an abstract robot NAO that is connected to *naoqi* and *Webots*.
+1. Start Webots, open the naoqi_webots/worlds/naoqi_webots.wbt world file.

+2. Start Choregraphe.
+Choose Connection > Connect to or click the "Connect to" button.
+Click the "Wake Up" button (sun-like icon on the top right corner of the Choregraphe window) to make sure the stiffness is on.

+3. Play with the change of the NAO postures.

 ## Features